Loads Limited

-Loads Limited is a Pakistani auto-parts maker based in Karachi.
+Loads Limited is a Pakistani autoparts maker based in Karachi.
 It manufactures exhaust systems, mufflers, radiators and sheet metal components.

 History

 Loads Limited was founded in 1979.

 In 2016, Loads was listed on the Pakistan Stock Exchange, following an initial public offering (IPO) at a strike price of Rs 35 and raised Rs 1.7 billion.

 In 2018, Loads began manufacturing alloy wheels at its plant in Port Bin Qasim, Karachi.
 The used plant was procured from Australia and has capacity to 500,000 wheels per year.

 Production

-Loads has three manufacturing plants located in Korangi and Port Bin Qasim in Karachi.
+Loads have three manufacturing plants located in Korangi and Port Bin Qasim in Karachi.